MGillin-UoL/CHEM506B-Research-Project/README.md

 Run the scattering analysis:
 python SIRE_Scatter.py

+## Video

+Please click the following YouTube link to find a video of the full robotic workflow:

 ## Authors
 If you have any questions or would like additional information, please contact: